The Life and Martyrdom of St. Peter and St. Paul (eBook)

-The Life and Martyrdom of St. Peter and St. Paul presents one of the most compelling and least-known witnesses to the foundations of the Catholic Church.
-Attributed to St. Abdias of Babylon, a disciple of the Apostles and the first Patriarch of the Persian Church, this ancient account offers a vivid portrait of the missionary labors, confrontations, and martyrdoms of the Church’s two greatest Apostles.
+The Life and Martyrdom of St. Peter and St. Paul offers one of the most compelling and lesser-known accounts of the Church’s apostolic foundations.
+Attributed to St. Abdias of Babylon, a disciple of the Apostles, this ancient narrative presents a vivid and dramatic portrait of the missionary labors, confrontations, and martyrdoms of Christianity’s two greatest witnesses.

 - The historical circumstances surrounding the martyrdoms of Sts.
 Peter and Paul